Manavi-Arora/BuzzChat-MERN/README.md

 # 💬 BuzzChat – Real-Time Chat & Video Calling 🚀

-ZappChat is a *MERN-stack* real-time chat platform with *one-on-one & group messaging, image sharing, voice & video calls (powered by Agora), Google authentication, and status updates.
+BuzzChat is a *MERN-stack* real-time chat platform with one-on-one & group messaging, image sharing, voice & video calls (powered by Agora), Google authentication, friend suggestions and updates, and status updates.
 Designed for seamless communication, it ensures *secure, fast, and interactive* conversations.

 ---